 - Use subheadings every 2 – 3 paragraphs

 - Bold important points in your text

 Don’t Stuff In Keywords

-However, try to use your main keyword in the first few paragraphs and use it in at least one heading.
-Also, use heading tags to break up your paragraphs.
+Also, try to use your main keyword in the first few paragraphs and use it in at least one heading.
+Plus, use heading tags to break up your paragraphs.